 Built to last your lifetime and your children’s.
-Weighing 37 lbs this stove is heavy duty.
+This stove is heavy duty.
 Can easily convert from a cooking stove to an emergency heater with proper venting and piping.
 Can be used to heat a tent or small cabin.

 - 5″ stoves accommodate larger amounts of fuel, flow and handle heat better.

-- This handy survival stove is built to last a lifetime.
+- This handy survival rocket stove heater is built to last a lifetime.

 - Handles heat better and ash tray also operates as an air damper to control burn rate.